Latent Space Modelling of Hypergraph Data: Real data examples

 \section{Real data examples}

-In this section we analyse two real world hypergraph datasets using our model.
-First, we examine a dataset constructed from actor co-occurrence in `Star Wars: A New Hope' and compare our analysis with that of \cite{ng2018}.
-Then, we consider a coauthorship dataset and asses predictive inference by comparing to the observed hypergraph.
-An additional data example in given in Appendix \ref{sec:corplead}.
+In this section we analyse two real world hypergraph datasets using the model detailed in Algorithm \ref{alg:modhypext}.
+The first of these considers a dataset describing co-purchases of grocery items and the second returns to the motivating example of academic coauthorship.